Topography of Real Estate Crisis in Florida

 By contrast, the photographs from within these abandoned developments create post-apocalyptic sentiments of nature taking back the unused and abandoned.

-This project seeks to evaluate the liminal landscape of central Florida by using the vantage point of aerial photography and juxtaposing it with images from within these unfinished and abandoned Cul-de-Sacs.
+This project seeks to evaluate the changing landscape of central Florida by using the vantage point of aerial photography and juxtaposing it with images from within these unfinished and abandoned Cul-de-Sacs.